 - Bake until golden brown and bubbling at the edges

 A note on cherries.
 Fresh tart cherries are the gold standard.
 Sweet cherries work but need less sugar.
-Frozen cherries go straight in without thawing — they release more liquid, so bump up the cornstarch slightly.
-Canned cherry pie filling is a shortcut that’s honestly fine for the recipes that call for it.
+Frozen ones go in straight from the bag, no thawing required — they release more liquid as they bake, so add a little extra cornstarch to compensate.
+Canned cherry pie filling?
+Use it without guilt for any recipe that calls for it.
+It’s a legitimate shortcut, not a downgrade.

 | Ingredient | Amount | Purpose |